157th Fighter Squadron: South Carolina Air National Guard

-The wartime 350th Fighter Squadron was re-activated and re-designated as the 157th Fighter Squadron, and was allotted to the South Carolina Air National Guard, on 24 May 1946.
-It was organized at Congaree Air Base, Columbia, South Carolina and was extended federal recognition on 9 December 1946 by the National Guard Bureau.
-The 157th Fighter Squadron was bestowed the history, honors, and colors of the 350th Fighter Squadron and assigned to the Georgia ANG 54th Fighter Wing, an umbrella organization formed for administrative and logistical support for many Air National Guard units in the southeastern United States.
+The 350th Fighter Squadron was redesignated the 157th Fighter Squadron, and allotted to the National Guard on 24 May 1946.
+It was organized at Congaree Air Base, South Carolina and extended federal recognition on 9 December 1946.
+The 157th Fighter Squadron was assigned to the Georgia ANG 54th Fighter Wing, an umbrella organization formed for administrative and logistical support for many National Guard units in the southeastern United States.
 It remained, however, under the operational control of the South Carolina Air National Guard.

 The 157th was equipped with F-51D Mustangs and was assigned an air defense mission for the state of South Carolina.
 In 1950 the 157th was re-equipped with former World War II F-5 Mustangs, now designated RF-51D which had been used in the United States in a training role.
-The squadron became part of Tactical Air Command (TAC) as a Tactical Reconnaissance Squadron.
+The squadron became part of Tactical Air Command as a reconnaissance squadron.

 Korean War activation

 The 157th Fighter Squadron was federalized due to the Korean War on 10 October 1950.
-On 1 November the RF-51 Mustangs were transferred to other units and the 157th was re-equipped with RF-80A Shooting Star photo-reconnaissance jets and transferred to Lawson AFB, Georgia.
-At Lawson, the wartime 117th Tactical Reconnaissance Group was formed with the 157th along with the 160th TRS (Alabama ANG) with RF-80As and the 112th TRS (Ohio ANG) with RB-26C Invader Night Reconnaissance aircraft.
-The 117th Tactical Reconnaissance Group was assigned to Ninth Air Force, Tactical Air Command.
+On 1 November the RF-51 Mustangs were transferred to other units and the 157th was re-equipped with RF-80A Shooting Star photo-reconnaissance jets and moved to Lawson Air Force Base, Georgia.
+At Lawson, the 117th Tactical Reconnaissance Group was organized with the 157th along with the 160th Tactical Reconnaissance Squadron (Alabama ANG), also with RF-80As, and the 112th Tactical Reconnaissance Squadron (Ohio ANG) with RB-26C Invader night reconnaissance aircraft.
+The 117th Group was assigned to the newly-formed 117th Tactical Recoonnaissance Wing.

-The 117th TRG then began what was then believed to be a short transition training period.
+The 117th Group then began what was then believed to be a short transition training period.
 The original plan was to deploy the 117th to France and reinforce the United States Air Forces in Europe at a new base in France, Toul-Rosières Air Base.
-However Toul Air Base was still under construction, and delays in France for several reasons forced the 117th to remain at Lawson AFB for over a year until finally receiving deployment orders in January 1952.
+However Toul Air Base was still under construction, and delays in France for several reasons forced the 117th to remain at Lawson for over a year until finally deploying in January 1952.

 The 117th arrived at Toul Air Base on 27 January 1952.
-However at the time of the Wing's arrival, Toul AB consisted of a sea of mud, and the new jet runway was breaking up and could not support safe flying.
+However at the time of the wing's arrival, Toul consisted of a sea of mud, and the new jet runway was breaking up and could not support safe flying.
 The commander of the 117th deemed it uninhabitable and its flying squadrons of the wing were ordered dispersed to West Germany.
-The 112th TRS was transferred to Wiesbaden AB, the 157th TRS deployed to Fürstenfeldbruck AB, and the 160th deployed to Neubiberg AB.
-The non-flying Headquarters and Support organizations were assigned to Toul.
+The 112th Squadron was transferred to Wiesbaden Air Base, the 157th TRS to Fürstenfeldbruck Air Base, and the 160th to Neubiberg Air Base.
+The non-flying headquarters and support organizations remained at Toul.